oscarmeanwell/HolidayBookingSystem/README.md

 ### How do I get set up? ###

 * Clone the repo
-* Add the files found in the repo - cust.csv, guest.csv, tmp.csv, guestno.txt, refno.txt to the D drive
+* Add the files found in the repo - cust.csv, guest.csv, tmp.csv, guestno.txt, refno.txt to a D drive
+* If you dont have a D drive, do a find and replace on 'D:\\' to your target
 * Run the project

-### Who do I talk to? ###

-* Oscar Meanwell - 40201136@live.napier.ac.uk